The Story Of Josephine Earp, The Mystery Woman Who Became The Common-Law Wife Of Old West Lawman Wyatt Earp

 In 1881, Tombstone was one of the wealthiest mining towns in the west, where the peace was kept by brothers Wyatt and Virgil Earp.
 So when a gang tried to take over the town, it was up to the Earps to stop them.

-What ensued was a shootout at the O.K.
-Corral on Oct.
-26, 1881.
+What ensued was the legendary shootout at the O.K.
+Corral on October 26, 1881.
 The Earps lined up on one side next to Doc Holliday, while their opposers, the Clanton-McLaury gang, lined up opposite them.

 Wyatt Earp